naziscool/era-csharp/README.md

 # era-csharp
-A recreation of project era's launching made in c#
+A recreation of project era's launcher made in c#